phronmophobic/membrane/README.md

 >> [30.79296875 27.0]

-;; events are pure functions that return effects which are also values (let [mpos [15 15]]
+;; events are pure functions that return intents which are also values (let [mpos [15 15]]
   (ui/mouse-down
    (ui/translate 10 10